applidget/flowqueues/README.md

 #Flowqueues

 Flowqueues is library providing queue based processing for node.js.
-It is developped using Coffee Script but is distributed as a standard javascript package.
+It is developped using Coffee Script but is distributed as a regular javascript package.
 It is Coffee Script aware though since it can load and run jobs written in Coffee Script.

 ##Features